Facebook SDK and Keyhash

 12-26 12:25:48.862: W/fb4a(:<default>):BlueServiceQueue(3537): Exception during service 12-26 12:25:48.862: W/fb4a(:<default>):BlueServiceQueue(3537): com.facebook.http.protocol.ApiException: [code] 404 [message]: Key hash 4rlCn2qAR6IXFopNf3u3lah0ehs does not match any stored key hashes. [extra]: null

-4) Simply add this Key Hash to your FB app settings, and you good to go.
+4) Simply add this Key Hash to your FB app settings, and you are good to go.